PacificBiosciences/paraphase/docs/OPN1LW_OPN1MW.md

 ## Fields in the `json` file

 Fields shared across all genes are defined in the general [json file](json.md).
-The OPN1LW/OPN1MW locus includes the following unique field:
+The OPN1LW/OPN1MW locus includes the following unique field under `region_specific_info`:
 - `opn1lw_cn`: total copy number of OPN1LW
 - `opn1mw_cn`: total copy number of OPN1MW
 - `annotated_haplotypes`: annotates each haplotype against known pathogenic variant sites of Exon 3, as summarized in